Rogier-5/minetest-mod-rotate/README.rst

 The operation of the wrench has been optimized: all required information is precomputed at startup.
 Actual operation of a wrench basically requires just a few table lookups.

 Most images used for the wrench were generated from a few base images.
-The script is and base images are included, for the interested party.
+The script and base images are included, for the interested party.

+A technical note for the interested party: the reference side of the relative positioning mode is north.
+I.e. after right-clicking a node with an absolute positioning wrench, and right-clicking the north side of that node with a relative positioning wrench, the positioning submode indicators of both wrenches will look the same, except of course for the colors of the red and blue pixels indicating absolute or relative mode.